burakssen/advent-of-code/readme.md

 This repository contains my solutions for the [Advent of Code](https://adventofcode.com/) challenges.
 Each year has its own folder, and each day has its own folder within that.

+I have multiple solution with different languages.
+Each language on its own folder.

 **Note:** I'm not trying to be the fastest or the most efficient, I'm just trying to have fun and learn something new.

 ## 2015